crazywhalecc/static-php-cli/README-en.md

 many other open source projects such as curl and protobuf will be used during the project compilation process, and they all have their own open source licenses.

-Please use the `dump-license` command to export the open source licenses used in the project after compilation, and comply with the corresponding project's LICENSE.
+Please use the `dump-license`(TODO) command to export the open source licenses used in the project after compilation, and comply with the corresponding project's LICENSE.